Australia knocks UK Brexit trade plan

 "Therefore, given that you could put it in the UK or you could put it into continental Europe, why would we accept a proposition that would see a decline in the quota available because of the Brexit decision?"

+He added: "We should be going to them and saying we have the ability - once we take up our chair at the WTO [World Trade Organisation] - to do trade agreements with you that will include a certain amount of liberalisation, depending on what you are prepared to give us.

+"But if you damage us on the way to reclaiming our seat on the WTO, we are not going to be able to do those deals with you."

-The US, New Zealand, Brazil and Canada are also said to have their doubts about the new deal, believing it could hit them financially.
+The US, Brazil and Canada are also said to have their doubts about the new deal, believing it could hit them financially.

 A spokesman for the UK's Department of International Trade told Today the government wanted to minimise disruption to trading relationships and would engage with other members of the World Trade Organisation in an "open, inclusive way".